mitenjain/marginAlign-tRNA/README.md

     marginAlign --help

 This will give you a full list of options.
+Most are related to the (jobTree)[https://github.com/benedictpaten/jobTree] options, which control how the script is executed.

-To align a FASTQ file "input.fastq" and output the alignment to "output.sam" in SAM format with marginAlign do:
+To align a FASTQ file ("input.fastq") to a reference fasta file ("reference.fasta") and output the alignment in SAM format with marginAlign ("output.sam") do:

-    marginAlign input.fastq output.sam
+    marginAlign input.fastq reference.fasta output.sam

-To instead output a BAM do:

-    marginAlign input.fastq output.bam --bamOutput

 To enable EM training do, putting the trained model file in "output.hmm" do:

-    marginAlign input.fastq output.sam --em output.hmm
+    marginAlign input.fastq reference.fasta output.sam --em output.hmm

 To use a pretrained model "input.hmm" do:

-    marginAlign input.fastq output.sam --useModel input.hmm
+    marginAlign input.fastq reference.fasta output.sam --useModel input.hmm

-To realign an existing SAM file do:

-    marginAlign input.sam output.sam --realign

 ### Running marginVar